NEWAGE-Labs/nal.docs/docs/SOPs/Management/Internal Audits.md

 #### Management of the Internal Audit Program

 The [Quality Mangement Team](../../index.md#quality-management-team) is responsible for the maintenance of the [Internal Audit Program](#internal-audit-program).
 This includes implementing audits that are scheduled during their schedule time frames, and updating the audit plan based on [Management Reviews](../../QSPs/Management Review.md), in response to [Nonconformities](../../QSPs/Audits.md#nonconformity), and in accordance with new risks and opportunities identified.

+#### Controlling Internal Audit Program Records

+[Internal Audit Program](#internal-audit-program) records are stored and maintained in accordance with the [Quality System Manual](../../index.md) and [QSP - Technical Records](../../QSPs/Technical Records.md), and changes are preserved via [Git](../Software and Computers/Git.md) and controlled according to [QSP - Document Control and Management](../../QSPs/Document Control and Management.md).

+Records are typically stored using branching, commits, pull requests, projects, issues, and merges on [GitHub](../Software and Computers/GitHub.md).
+The majority of records are stored within the [NAL Internal Audit Program GitHub project](https://github.com/orgs/NEWAGE-Labs/projects/6) and inside [repositories](../Software and Computers/GitHub.md#repository) on the [NAL GitHub Organization Page](https://github.com/NEWAGE-Labs).

+While [Issues](../Software and Computers/GitHub.md#issue) are not directly stored within [the Git tree](../Software and Computers/Git.md#the-git-tree), their number and reference is stored inside the commit message of the pull request.
+By locating the issue ID in the commit message, and pairing it with the issue ID for that respective repository, all records are able to be recreated outside of the [GitHub](https://github.com) web service.

+#### Updating the Internal Audit Program

+Updates to the Internal Audit Program are made directly by the [Quality Mangement Team](../../index.md#quality-management-team), or someone else with [authorization to update the internal audit program](#training-and-authorization).
+Updates should be made promptly in response to [Nonconformities](../../QSPs/Audits.md#nonconformity), as a result of [Management Reviews](../../QSPs/Management Review.md), or based on newly identified [Risk](../../QSPs/Audits.md#risk) and opportunities for improvement.

 ## Completing an Internal Audit Report